pythian/newrelic_galera_java_plugin/README.md

 **note** - Set the "name" attribute to match your MySQL databases purpose, e.g. "Production Master" as this will be used to identify that instance in the New Relic UI.

-**note** - If you used the provided [/scripts/mysql_user.sql](https://github.com/newrelic-platform/newrelic_mysql_java_plugin/blob/master/scripts/mysql_user.sql) to generate a default user and password, then you do not need to set the "user" and "passwd" attributes.

 **note** - If using an externally visible IP address, the username and password fields are no longer optional.
 See the 'Create MySQL user (optional)' section below.

 #### Configuring the `newrelic.json` file: